Generalized nearby cycles via relative and logarithmic $\mathscr{D}$-modules: Relative minimal extensions and generalized nearby cycles

-Consequently, by the definition of $\wt{i^!_{D^I}}\cN$, \eqref{eq:bfafloc} and \eqref{eq:isolocdualKE}, we get the required statement for $K=K_I$.
-The general case is similar. \end{proof} For a monoid ideal $K\subseteq \N^k$, we assume $K$ is generated by $I_K=\{v_1,\dots,v_p\}$.
-For $k\in \Z$ we have intermediate Koszul-type complexes
+Consequently, by the definition of $\wt{i^!_{D^I}}\cN$, together with \eqref{eq:bfafloc} and \eqref{eq:isolocdualKE}, we obtain the required statement for $K=K_I$.
+The general case is similar. \end{proof} Let $K\subseteq \N^l$ be a monoid ideal generated by $I_K=\{v_1,\dots,v_p\}$.
+For $q\in \Z_{\ge 0}$, we have intermediate Koszul-type complexes